The Comprehensive Guide to Platform Engineering

-The Comprehensive Guide to Platform Engineering in 2026
+The Comprehensive Guide to Platform Engineering 2026 Edition

 A practical, opinionated guide to building and scaling internal developer platforms — written for engineering leaders who need to make real decisions.
 No fluff.
 No vendor content.